Operation I-Go: Background

 Following the Guadalcanal campaign, as well as setbacks at Buna–Gona and Wau, the Japanese sought to delay the Allied advance in the Central Pacific while they strengthened their forces in the South Pacific.
 In early March 1943, the Japanese suffered heavy losses at the hands of Allied aircraft during the Battle of the Bismarck Sea.
 In light of this, the Imperial Japanese Army (IJA) and Navy (IJN) decided to change their strategy in the region and bring in reinforcements for their air assets in the region.
 On 15 March the Japanese high command in Tokyo issued orders for a new defensive strategy in the Central Pacific, based upon building a strong perimeter around their base at Rabaul.
 The campaign in the Solomons would be placed on hiatus while the main focus of their operations shifted towards New Guinea.
 In order to set the conditions for this strategy, the Japanese planned a short air offensive in the Solomon Islands and New Guinea focused upon four key locations: Guadalcanal, Oro Bay, Port Moresby and Milne Bay.
-The Japanese designated this Operation 'A', or Operation I Go Sakusen.
+The Japanese designated this Operation 'A', or Operation I Go Sakusen, as 'I' is the first letter of the classical iroha lexicographic ordering.
 Allied forces in the Pacific at the time were commanded by General Douglas MacArthur (South West Pacific Area) and Admiral William Halsey (South Pacific Area).